All Episodes

 He's a radical Islamist that left notes saying he's a radical Islamist pledging allegiance to ISIS.

-That we knew that last night.
+We knew that last night.

-What is it about the left in this country that they put this this thing that they call diversity ahead of your safety?
+What is it about the left in this country that they put this thing that they call diversity ahead of your safety?

 I'm all for diversity.